Communications Privacy

 Can law enforcement access my communications?

 With a valid warrant, law enforcement can request metadata from us (90 days), carriers (6-24 months), and Telnyx.
 We do NOT store call audio.
-SMS/MMS message content is stored encrypted with your personal key.
-We cannot read it, but encrypted data could be provided under legal compulsion (you'd need to provide the decryption key).
-However, if carriers or providers stored content, it may be accessible through them.
+SMS, MMS, and voicemail content are stored zero-knowledge (sealed with your X25519 public key, with a fresh ephemeral keypair per message).
+We can produce the encrypted bytes under legal compulsion, but the decryption key is on your device, so we cannot read the content ourselves.
+The forward-secrecy property means even producing your private key on a future warrant cannot decrypt past messages: the per-message ephemeral keys were discarded when the message was sealed.
+If carriers or providers stored content during transit, it may be accessible through them separately.
 We comply with lawful requests but fight overly broad warrants.

 What about emergency services (911)?